 It is so important that whatever activity you are doing your child achieves success.
 They need to be able to achieve the skill you are trying to do (don’t try and get them to swim a length before they can put their face in the water).
 When they achieve the skill celebrate with them with a big ‘well done’ and a ‘high five’.
 This will grow their confidence.

 Take it slow

-Don’t try and rush through the skills every child learns at a different pace but it is all about confidence and if you push them too quickly you will break their confidence.
+Don’t try and rush through the skills every child learns at a different pace but it is all about confidence and if you push them too quickly you will dent their confidence.
 Grow their confidence by leading into it, and taking even longer for your child to learn these vital life skills

 The important thing is that any game they play it has an element of the skill you are trying to teach them - for example if you are wanting your child to sit on the bottom of the pool (a submersion skill) then get them to dive for treasure (pick up any object from the bottom of the pool) get them to see how much treasure they can find.

-Always be in the water with your under 5.
+Always be in the water with your child.
 You should never be more than an arm’s reach away and be sure to keep your eye on them at all times.
 It is very easy for a child to slip under the water and the best prevention of this is active supervision from their parent or caregiver.